Quantum State Tomography for Matrix Product Density Operators: Basic concepts for Quantum State Tomography

+which is called the left-canonical form\footnote{The right-canonical form refers to the case where $R(\mX_\ell)$ are unitary matrices for all $\ell = 2,\ldots,n$.} \cite{perez2007matrix}.
+According to \cite[Theorem 1]{holtz2012manifolds}, such a canonical form is unique up to the insertion of orthogonal matrices between the factors.
+Thus, we will denote by $\setX_{\ol{r}}$ the set of MPOs with maximum MPO rank equal to $\ol r$:

 Note that the set \eqref{SetOfMPO} contains not only PSD matrices but also non-PSD matrices.
-Indeed, one may impose additional structure, such as \cite[eq.
+In \Cref{sec:Stable embedding MPO}, we establish stable embedding guarantees that hold for measurements of any $\vrho\in \setX_{\ol{r}}$; these results are then used on our analysis of a properly constrained least-squares minimization in \Cref{sec:stable recovery}.
+While the set $\setX_{\ol{r}}$ does include some non-physical matrices, we stress that it does contain {\em all} physical MPOs (with maximum MPO rank equal to $\ol r$).
+So all physical MPOs are covered by our stable embedding guarantees.
+We also note that one could consider imposing additional structure, such as in~\cite[eq.
 (3)]{verstraete2004matrix}, on the factors $\{\mX_{\ell}^{i_\ell,j_\ell}\}$ to ensure $\vrho$ is PSD.
 However, the condition in \cite[eq.
-(3)]{verstraete2004matrix} is only sufficient rather than necessary for ensuring $\vrho$ is PSD.
-Moreover, adding the PSD constraint does not significantly reduce the number of degrees of freedom of elements in the set $\setX_{\ol{r}}$.
-Therefore, in the following, we will simply focus on the set of generic MPOs \eqref{SetOfMPO} without a PSD constraint.
+(3)]{verstraete2004matrix} is only sufficient rather than necessary for ensuring $\vrho$ is PSD, and adding the PSD and trace constraints does not significantly reduce the number of degrees of freedom of elements in the set $\setX_{\ol{r}}$.